cwbit/cakephp-emailqueue/readme.md

 #### Manual Install

 You can also manually load this plugin in your App

+:warning: Manual installation of this plugin is not supported, but should work.
+Use at your own risk.

 ##### loading the plugin in your app
 Add the source code in this project into `src/Plugins/EmailQueue`